jwarlick/jwarlick/README.md

 I'm John Warlick.
 I'd describe myself as a data scientist and analyst with a taste for customer analytics and product analytics, but I enjoy using data to solve problems of any shape.
 I also like digging into data just for fun, which is a big part of why I've transitioned into this career path after being a creative technician in the music industry.

-Most of what I have on here are old student projects, but check back periodically-- one of these days I might upload something interesting!
+All I have on here are old student projects, but check back periodically-- one of these days I might upload something interesting!

 ### A little more about me:
 - 👬 I identify as L**G**BTQ (Pronouns: he/him)